awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ### Contact Control Panel \(CCP\)<a name="jan20-ccp"></a>

 The following updates were made to the updated Contact Control Panel \(ccp\-v2\):
 + Agents can now transfer a contact by double\-clicking a quick connect\.
-For more information, see [Initiate a Quick Connect Transfer](transfers.md#transfers-quick)\.
+For more information, see [Initiate a quick connect transfer](transfers.md#transfers-quick)\.
 + The number pad now retains the previously selected country flag so agents don't need to select it every time\.
 + All strings in the CCP user interface are now localized in available languages\.
 + Resolved an issue where the color of the call status bar incorrectly displayed as green during a conference call when the call was in the Joined state\.
 It is now blue\.
 + Resolved an issue where the agent’s name was displayed in error messages for missed chats, rather than the customer’s name\.

 ### Networking<a name="jan20-networking"></a>
-+ Updated [Set Up Your Network](ccp-networking.md) to include requirements for the updated Contact Control Panel \(ccp\-v2\)\.
++ Updated [Set up your network](ccp-networking.md) to include requirements for the updated Contact Control Panel \(ccp\-v2\)\.

 ## December 2019 Update<a name="dec19-release-notes"></a>

 The following update was released in December 2019:

 ### Monitoring<a name="dec19-monitoring"></a>
 + Added Contact Lens for Amazon Connect\.
 This feature enables you search conversations for keywords, sentiment scores, and non\-talk time\.
-For more information, see [Analyze Conversations using Contact Lens for Amazon Connect](analyze-conversations.md)\.
+For more information, see [Analyze conversations using Contact Lens for Amazon Connect](analyze-conversations.md)\.
 + Added logging of Amazon Connect API calls with AWS CloudTrail\.
-For more information, see [Logging Amazon Connect API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
+For more information, see [Logging Amazon Connect API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

 ## November 2019 Update<a name="nov19-release-notes"></a>